 In defense of funded pension schemes

-Funded pension systems don’t get much love in Europe.
+Funded pension systems don’t get much love in Lithuania.
 The terrible level of financial education doesn’t help, but even educated people often distrust, or at best see them as sub-par.
 I don’t share the sentiment.
 I truly believe that for most people it’s vastly better than doing nothing or even rolling your own investment plan.

 Ease of use.
 You can setup your plan and contributions in one afternoon, then forget about it until retirement.
 You could automate a lot of alternatives too, but the amount of effort required doesn’t even compare.
 The fact that you don’t have to think about it means that you will not stress over market fluctuations, or try to time the market, pick stocks, switch funds every couple of years for no good reason, and make all the other common mistakes.

 Solid strategy.
 Pension funds are legally obliged to follow life-cycle strategy in Lithuania.
 It maximizes returns early in life and minimizes volatility closer to target retirement date.
 It has been proven to be effective.
 You could do a lot worse investing on your own.

 Low fees.
 This of course depends heavily on your country.
-The law in Lithuania demands pension funds to charge no more than 0,5/0,8% per year in management fees (depends on the type of fund), when most mutual funds charge 1-2%.
+The law in Lithuania demands pension funds charge no more than 0,5/0,8% per year in management fees (depends on the type of fund), when most mutual funds charge 1-2%.
 As these funds grow larger, they might even start competing on price.

 Security.
 Pensions funds are probably the most regulated investment products.
 Your money is definitely more secure in any pension fund than in some random fin-tech darling.

 If your savings are in euros, then European Central Bank offers even more security - the government of your country can’t nationalize or write-off your savings using currency or bond manipulation.
 Here’s a couple of stories from Hungary and Poland.